 Nursing administration is a fast-growing field.
 In fact, the U.S. Bureau of Labor Statistics (BLS) projects an 28 percent growth in jobs for medical and health service manager roles through 2031.
 This includes nurse administrators—good news for the many nurses interested in the field.

 According to a 2017 study by AMN Healthcare, a healthcare staffing company, and the Center for the Advancement of Healthcare Professionals, more than a third of millennial nurses expressed interest in moving into leadership.
 “For Gen X nurses, the numbers were smaller, with one-fourth interested in leadership roles, while for baby boomer nurses, only 10 percent expressed interest,” the study found.
 “However, baby boomer nurses had a much higher percentage of RNs already in leadership positions, compared to Gen X and Millennial nurses.”

 The U.S. Bureau of Labor Statistics (BLS) projects 28 percent growth in jobs for medical and health service manager roles through 2031.

 That means that now could be a great time to get started if you’re interested in the field.
 Earning a degree or credential now could put you ahead of the pack for nursing leadership roles down the road.

 What’s the Salary Range?

 The BLS doesn’t track salary data for nurse administrators specifically.
-However, it does track annual salaries for medical and health services managers in general and says they earn a median annual salary of $101,340.
+However, it does track annual salaries for medical and health services managers in general.
+Take a look at median annual salaries by state:

 Your salary will depend on multiple factors, including your education and experience.
 Where you work also can be a major factor, as this BLS average salary list shows: